Influenza A virus subtype H3N8

 H3N8 is a subtype of the species Influenza A virus that is endemic in birds, horses and dogs.
 It is the main cause of equine influenza and is also known as equine influenza virus.
 In 2011, it was reported to have been found in seals.
 Cats have been experimentally infected with the virus, leading to clinical signs, shedding of the virus and infection of other cats.

 Introduction

 Equine influenza (EI) is a highly contagious respiratory disease of horses and related animals such as donkeys, mules and zebras (collectively known as equines).
 Equine influenza is caused by a type A influenza virus in the family Orthomyxoviridae (genus Influenzavirus).
 Transmission of the equine influenza virus (EIV) to humans has not occurred during outbreaks of the disease in horses.
-A lineage of H3N8 has been found to infect humans, with the first reported case of infection found in the Henan province of China in April 2022.
+A lineage of H3N8 has been found to infect humans, with the first two cases in China in April and May 2022, and a third case in March 2023, which was the first death.